Corazon Aquino: Legal reforms

 After the ratification of the constitution, Aquino promulgated two landmark legal codes, namely, the Family Code of 1987, which reformed the civil law on family relations, and the Administrative Code of 1987, which reorganized the structure of the executive department of government.
 Another landmark law that was enacted during her tenure was the 1991 Local Government Code, which devolved national government powers to local government units (LGUs).
 The new Code enhanced the power of LGUs to enact local taxation measures and assured them of a share in the national revenue.

 During Aquino's tenure, vital economic laws such as the Built-Operate-Transfer Law, Foreign Investments Act, and the Consumer Protection and Welfare Act were also enacted.

+Although capital punishment was abolished by the 1987 Constitution, President Aquino later pushed for its reinstatement by 1989, and was further convinced in her stance by early 1990 after the deaths of two young rape victims in Pangasinan.

 Socio-economic policies

 The economy posted a positive growth of 3.4% during Aquino's first year in office, and continued to grow at an overall positive rate throughout her tenure for an average rate of 3.4% from 1986 to 1992.
 Real GDP growth suffered a 0.4% decrease in 1991 in the aftermath of the 1989 coup attempt by the Reform the Armed Forces Movement, which shook international confidence in the Philippine economy and hindered foreign investment.

 Aquino made fighting inflation one of her priorities after the nation suffered from skyrocketing prices during the last years of the Marcos administration.
 The last six years of the Marcos administration recorded an average annual inflation rate of 20.9%, which peaked in 1984 at 50.3%.
 From 1986 to 1992, the Philippines recorded an average annual inflation rate of 9.2%.
 During the Aquino administration, the annual inflation rate peaked at 18.1% in 1991; a stated reason for this increase was panic buying during the Gulf War.
 Overall, the economy under Aquino had an average growth of 3.8% from 1986 to 1992.